Inside Telegram’s ambitious $1.2B ICO to create the next Ethereum

 Beyond money, the ICO will be notable for a product with far greater traction among consumers than any other token sale project to date.
 As explained in the prospectus, Telegram is on track to surpass 200 million active users this year:

-In October 2017, Telegram reached 170 million monthly users, delivering 70 billion messages every day.3 At least 500 000 new users join Telegram daily.
+In October 2017, Telegram reached 170 million monthly users, delivering 70 billion messages every day.
+At least 500000 new users join Telegram daily.
 At this rate, the service is expected to hit 200 million monthly users in Q1 2018.
 These users can provide the required critical mass to push cryptocurrencies towards widespread adoption

 Ambitions to run the decentralized web

-Telegram is best known for a messaging app, which the company claims in the documents is used for community communication in over 60 percent of ICO projects, but the ICO project is more extensive than monetizing that chat service.
+Telegram is best known for a messaging app, which the company claims in the documents is used for community communication in over 60 percent of ICO projects, but its own ICO is more extensive than monetizing that chat service.

 The company is planning to develop the building blocks for a decentralized internet that could eventually power decentralized apps (known as DApps), smart contacts, censorship-proof websites and more.